SOP$_1$, SOP$_2$, and antichain tree property: Tree indiscernibility for witnesses of

 We say $\la a_{\eta}\ra_{\eta\in \tree}$ is $\alpha$-indiscernible ($\beta$, $\gamma$-indiscernible, resp.) if $\bar{\eta}\approx_{\alpha} \bar{\nu}$ ($\bar{\eta}\approx_{\beta} \bar{\nu}$, $\bar{\eta}\approx_{\gamma} \bar{\nu}$, resp.) implies $a_{\bar{\eta}}\equiv a_{\bar{\nu}}$. \end{defn}

 The goal of this section is Theorem \ref{beta}, which says that if a theory has a witness of SOP$_1$, then the theory has a $\beta$-indiscernible witness of SOP$_1$.
-As we mentioned in the introduction, the outline of proof came from \cite{DS}.
-But the proof of \cite{DS} omits some important step, so that the desired conclusion has not been reached completely.
-We leave complete proof here, and explain what proof of \cite{DS} omits, how we complement it.
+As we mentioned in the introduction, the outline of proof came from \cite{DS2}.
+But the proof of \cite{DS2} omits some important step, so that the desired conclusion has not been reached completely.
+We include a complete proof here, explain what proof of \cite{DS2} omits, and how we complement it.

 To show Theorem \ref{beta} we first prove that if a theory has SOP$_1$, then it has a $\gamma$-indiscernible witness of SOP$_1$ (Lemma \ref{gamma}).
 And then we obtain a $\beta$-indiscernible witness of SOP$_1$ from this $\gamma$-indiscernible one by taking suitable restriction of the parameter part (Theorem \ref{beta}).